christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 The ChrF3 is one of them, the most simple one, is the [F3-score](http://christopher5106.github.io/deep/learning/2018/10/20/course-one-programming-deep-learning.html#training-curves-and-metrics) for the character n-grams.
 The best correlations are obtained with $$ n=6 $$.
 The ChrF3 has a recall bias.

 Another metric, BLUE, has a precision bias.
-It is the precision for the character n-grams, where the count for each n-gram matches is clipped, not to be bigger than the number of n-grams in the reference translation, in order to penalize systems that generate a same word multiple times.
+It is the precision for the character n-grams, where the count for each n-gram matches is clipped, not to be bigger than the number of n-grams in the reference translation, in order to penalize translation systems that generate a same word multiple times.
 The metric can be case-sensitive, in order to take into account the Named Entities for example.

 ROUGE-n is the recall equivalent metric.